nlasheras/aoc-2021/README.md

 Today's was quite fun.
 First part was pretty straight-forward.
 Figuring the proper bitwise operations to use was a bit tricky.
 I was banging my head against them until I figured out my issues: I had an off by one error with the first `mask` function that gave masks shifted 1 bit to the left and, after solving that I realized that I had sketched 9 as `abdef` so my approach wasn't working as I thought.
 But today's was a great one to practice my bit manipulation skills.

 Just for fun, I tried implementing a straight-forward brute force solution.
 Manages to solve puzzle for my input in less than 1 second.

+### Day 9

+I struggled a bit with Part 2.
+My initial implementation was not reaching all non-9 points in the grid since I was strictly looking for increases of 1.
+I made the code to handle the case of a higher slope and I got the right answer.